-Students with a documented medical need will need to have appropriate medical documentation reviewed by Lisa Colligan the Assistant Dean of Students for Disability Services, Campus Center 109 as soon as possible (x12510).
-Students must also pay the $200 Room Reservation Deposit before the designated room selection deadline at the Cashier's Window in Blow Memorial Hall.
+To participate in room selection students with a documented medical need will need to have appropriate medical documentation reviewed by the Director of Students Accessibilty Services, Campus Center 109 by Friday, March 4, 2016.
+Students must also pay the $200 non-refundable Room Reservation Deposit before the Friday, February 19, 2016 room selection deposit deadline.
 If approved, the student will be guaranteed a space in the residence halls for the next academic year.
 This approval must be renewed each year.
 All paperwork must be completed prior to spring break to be protected in the room selection process.

-- Those students with an approved need of special accommodations will select their rooms on in early April by appointment with Residence Life.
+- Those students with an approved need of special accommodations will select their rooms on in late March or early April by appointment with Residence Life.

-- Eligible students will be called to schedule an appointment with the Associate Director (x14314) in Residence Life during that time.
+- Eligible students will be contacted by Residence Life to schedule an appointment with the Associate Director for Administration in Residence Life.
 (Seniors will choose first, followed by juniors and sophomores.)

-- Roommate of approved special needs students will be protected from the wait list process of Room Selection as long as Residence Life has the roommates name by Wednesday, March 13.
+- One roommate of approved priority housing students will be protected from the wait list process of Room Selection as long as Residence Life has the roommates name by Wednesday, March 16, 2016.

 In general, the following diagnoses do not lend themselves to single room accommodations: